Levies and Wage Garnishments

 What You Should Know

-As one of several means of collection, the IRS often issues a variety of levies against taxpayers.
+As one of several means of collection, the IRS often issues a variety of tax levies against taxpayers.
 The levy can be mailed to your bank, your accounts receivable, and even issued to your retirement account.
-When a levy is sent to your employer it is called a wage garnishment.
-A levy or wage garnishment is often used by the IRS as a method of enforced collection aimed at garnering the cooperation of a taxpayer and is usually issued prior to more intrusive actions such as seizure and sale of taxpayers’ assets.
+When an IRS levy is sent to your employer it is called a wage garnishment.
+A tax levy or wage garnishment is often used by the IRS as a method of enforced collection aimed at garnering the cooperation of a taxpayer and is usually issued prior to more intrusive actions such as seizure and sale of a taxpayer’s assets.

 How We Can Help

 As your tax representative, we will communicate directly with the IRS to ensure a levy is never issued against you or your assets.
 If an IRS levy has already been issued, we will contact the agency right away to request an immediate release of the tax levy and wage garnishment.
 Most wage garnishments and IRS levy situations can quickly be resolved after ascertaining what documents or information the IRS needs in order to make an “ability to pay” determination on your case.
 Often times, the IRS will consider a levy release once a taxpayer complies with an IRS deadline that was missed or an IRS letter that never received a response.
 In the event the IRS refuses to release a levy on your account, we will prepare and submit a formal appeal and represent you in front of the Appeals Division.
 As former IRS Officers and IRS Auditors, we know how the IRS works and how to protect you and your assets.
 Request a FREE consultation with our ex-IRS agents here.

 “Thanks to Landmark Tax Group I have peace of mind, and can move forward without constantly looking over my shoulder.
 On a scale from 1-10, 10 being highest, I give LTG a 10+.” – Pat N.